19th Arkansas Infantry Regiment (Dockery's)

-The 19th Arkansas Infantry Regiment or Dockery's Arkansas Infantry Regiment was an infantry formation of the Confederate States Army during the American Civil War.
+The 19th Arkansas Infantry Regiment or Dockery's regiment was an infantry formation of the Confederate States Army during the American Civil War.
 There were two other regiments which were designated as the 19th Arkansas.
 Dawson's 19th Arkansas Infantry was organized at Nashville, Arkansas, on November 21, 1861.
 Hardy's Arkansas Infantry, which is also occasionally referred to as the 19th Arkansas was organized in 1863 from those parts of Dawson's 19th Infantry Regiment, the 24th Arkansas Infantry Regiment and Crawford's Arkansas Infantry Battalion, which escaped capture at the Battle of Arkansas Post.

-Organization
+Formation

 The 19th Arkansas Infantry Regiment was organized on April 2, 1862, at DeValls Bluff, with Col. Hamilton P. Smead in command.
 The regimental quartermaster was Capt.
 Thomas P. Dockery, future brigadier-general.
 The regiment comprised ten companies from Columbia, Hot Spring, Lafayette, Ouachita and Union counties.
 The unit was composed of volunteer companies from the following counties: